vain-modding/SkyblockTexturesBegone/README.md

-Source code for the SkyblockTexturesBeGone forge mod on modrinth.
+Source code for the SkyblockTexturesBeGone fabric mod on modrinth.

 ## Why?
 **Hypixel is going to start forcing their skyblock texture pack (and i find the textures to not be something I like), as they have shown on the alpha, so I decided to make a small mod to prevent myself from needing to do it.**